 - The brain can stay alive for 4 to 6 minutes without oxygen.
-After that cells begin die.
+Thereafter, cells begin to die.

-- Fat - The human brain is the fattest organ in the body and may consists of at least 60% fat.
+- Fat - The human brain is the fattest organ in the body and may consist of at least 60% fat.

 - Gray matter - The brain's gray matter is made up of neurons, which gather and transmit signals.

 - Cerebrum - The cerebrum is the largest part of the brain and makes up 85% of the brain's weight.

 - The human brain is the center of the nervous system in animals.
 All vertebrates, and the majority of invertebrates, have a brain.